Love Your Pet Day: 10 Ways They Wished You Did

 Needless to say, a quick recap won’t do us any harm:

-- Flea and tick prevention – ticks and fleas bite humans too, so it’s beneficial to you and your fur kid to use a treatment.
+- Flea and tick prevention – fleas and ticks bite humans too, so it’s beneficial to you and your fur kid to use a flea treatment in NZ.
 Chat to your vet about choosing a product and maintenance plan

-- Dental care – dog (and cat) breath can sometimes lead to tooth rot.
-Regular brushing and a healthy diet are important in prevention (plus it’s cheaper than fixing the problem once it develops)
+- Dental care – dirty breath can often indicate to tooth rot.
+Regular cat and dog teeth cleaning (aka brushing) and a healthy diet are important in prevention.
+Plus it’s cheaper than fixing the problem once it develops

-- Vaccinations – baby pets need basic protection from viruses and other illnesses.
+- Pet vaccinations – baby pets need basic protection from viruses and other illnesses.
 Once they’re older, they need booster vaccinations according to your vet’s recommendation

 - Worming – generally once every three months will rid your pet of icky-crawly intestinal parasites